- Cheapest non-owner car insurance companies in Texas

 Insurance.com's top choices for non-owner car insurance

-Take a closer look at our top picks for non-owner car insurance in Texas.
+Explore our top recommendations for non-owner car insurance in Texas.

 State Farm

-State Farm is our top choice for non-owner car insurance in Texas.
-Its average annual non-owner car insurance cost is $233.
-State Farm has an AM Best score of A++ and a low NAIC complaint ratio of 0.7.
+Our top choice for non-owner car insurance in Texas is State Farm, with an average rate of $233 for liability coverage.
+State Farm holds an AM Best rating of A++ and has an NAIC complaint ratio of 0.7.

 Texas Farm Bureau